Get Your Students Talking! TEFL Discussion Questions for Adults

 Adult students have goals that involve using English

-Limited opportunities to practice English
+Some students have limited opportunities to practice English

 Many adult ESL learners who live outside of native English-speaking countries complain about being “rusty” when it comes to speaking in English because they don’t have a lot of chances to practice it.
 Therefore, your class could be their only opportunity to talk in English and review what they studied in the past.
+And, online classes may have students from different countries, which presents opportunities for ESL discussion with varied accents and dialects – valuable practice for Business English students working in multinational companies.

 Adult students can easily get tongue-tied or resort to talking in their native language when fears of sounding silly, losing face, and failure to express themselves block them from trying to speak in English.
 However, with the right ESL discussion questions for adults, it’s possible for them to overcome these speaking hindrances and build their self-confidence along the way.

-A student during an online class 1
+a student smiling during an online class.

 Tricks to get your adult learners talking

-Aside from incorporating TEFL/TESOL discussion questions, here are some sure-fire tips to make sure your adult students maximize their speaking time in class:
+Aside from incorporating great TEFL/TESOL discussion questions, here are some sure-fire tips to make sure your adult students maximize their speaking time in class:

 • Instead of making inquiries that generate a simple “yes” or “no” response, ask open-ended questions that prompt detailed answers.